At-will employment

 Contracted termination in Singapore

 When I got my first big project at Grab, I was assigned a product manager that halfway through the project put in her 60 day notice to leave Grab.
 During those 60 days, you’re expected to perform your full job duties until the day you leave.
-Because the project was schedule to end 2 weeks before her last day, her manager didn’t bother transitioning her responsibilities to another person.
+Because the project was scheduled to end 2 weeks before her last day, her manager didn’t bother transitioning her responsibilities to another person.
 Unfortunately for me, she was visibly disengaged with her work.
 I wasn’t able to get the answers I needed at the rate I needed them, and thus couldn’t deliver the project on time.
 She effectively had 2 months of part-time labor for full time pay with her coworkers paying the price with their own careers.

 Hiring in India

 A coworker give a 60 day notice to leave the company.
 He stayed engaged until his last week, which everyone appreciated, but hiring a backfill was a hot mess.
-I don’t know if internal book keeping delayed searching for a backfill, but it wasn’t 2 months after he left did we find a replacement.
+I don’t know if internal bookkeeping delayed searching for a backfill, but it wasn’t 2 months after he left did we find a replacement.
 Unfortunately, this replacement also had a 60 day notice they needed to give their current employer.
 Our group made due with a hole in our group for 4 months (2 months hiring + 2 months waiting for them to join + 1.5 months of training).
 10 days before their start date, the new hire messaged the company saying their current employer gave them a raise once they saw Grab’s offer and would not be joining.
 With the role being potentially vacant for an additional 4 months, the manager ended up just losing the headcount.

 Hiring in Malaysia

 A team member in India informed me they wanted to leave the company and put in their 60 day notice.
 I negotiated with People Operations and my manager to terminate him immediately (but keep him on payroll for 60 days to meet the contract obligations).
-After my experience with the lady in singapore, I thought a visible hole on my team would be less painful than trying to get someone that doesn’t want to be here to complete there work.
+After my experience with the lady in Singapore, I thought a visible hole on my team would be less painful than trying to get someone that doesn’t want to be here to complete their work.
 I communicated to other teams that we didn’t have the bandwidth to deliver on our project commitments because he was gone.

 I opted to backfill the role in Malaysia, for various reasons.
 After 2 months of interviewing, we found a great candidate.
 Unfortunately, this person also had a 2 month contract that they needed to complete, resulting in a 5 month hole on my team between one person leaving and another person coming in.